ember-cli/ember-try/README.md

 This addon provides a few commands:

-### `ember try:testall`
+### `ember try:each`

-This command will run `ember test` with each scenario's specified in the config and exit appropriately.
+This command will run `ember test` or the configured command with each scenario's specified in the config and exit appropriately.

 This command is especially useful to use on CI to test against multiple `ember` versions.

-In order to use an alternate config path or to group various scenarios together in a single `try:testall` run, you can use the `--config-path` option.
+In order to use an alternate config path or to group various scenarios together in a single `try:each` run, you can use the `--config-path` option.

 ```
-  ember try:testall --config-path="config/legacy-scenarios.js"
+  ember try:each --config-path="config/legacy-scenarios.js"
 ```

 If you need to know the scenario that is being ran (i.e. to customize a test output file name) you can use the `EMBER_TRY_CURRENT_SCENARIO`